 You are expected to submit your application form not later than the 23 September 2022.
 Early applications are encouraged as eligible candidates will be accepted on "first come first served" basis.
 Applications will be reviewed by the Scientific Committee on regular basis and feedback will be provided within one month.

 The selection criteria take into consideration candidates' education and professional profile as well as their self-financial potential.

 According to ITCILO rules, accommodation is covered from the day before the beginning of the course and to the day after the end of the course.

 Any exception to the rule above should be approved by the Programme Manager.

-The cost of accommodation and subsistence during the residential phase of 18 weeks in our facilities is Euro 6,930 booked and payable in advance by the participant or his/her sponsoring organization.
+The cost of accommodation and subsistence during the residential phase in our facilities payable in advance by the participant or his/her sponsoring organization.

 The accommodation includes a single bedroom, laundry service and breakfast on the ITCILO Campus during the residential phase.